-Neuropsychology is a specialty of psychology that focuses on the relationship between brain function and behavior.
+Neuropsychology is a specialty of psychology that focuses on the relationship between brain function, learning, emotions, and behavior.

-A neuropsychologist has additional training about the brain and how it functions.
-A neuropsychologist has two years of clinical experience and specialized training in the study and practice of clinical neuropsychology at the post-doctoral level.
+A neuropsychologist has additional expertise about the brain and how it functions.
+A neuropsychologist has completed a one-year internship focusing on neuropsychology plus two years of clinical experience and specialized training in the study and practice of clinical neuropsychology at the post-doctoral level.
 These two years of fellowship include supervision by a clinical neuropsychologist as well as research and seminars in the area of neuropsychology.
 Although a neuropsychologist and psychologist both have a doctoral degree in psychology, a neuropsychologist has more specialized training about the brain and related disorders during their doctoral level coursework, research, internship and fellowship.

 General cognitive ability

 Communicative and language skills

 One's ability to live independently and to manage financial affairs

 Some abilities may be measured in more detail than others, depending on the patient’s needs.
 Specific tasks are chosen based on (1) the referral question or reason for the evaluation, (2) the person's age, and (3) any previous evaluations.
 Observing a patient to understand his or her motivation, cooperation, and behavior is a very important part of the evaluation.

 The feedback session is an integral and very important component of the overall assessment.
 It is usually scheduled within two weeks of the last evaluation session.

 School assessments are usually performed to determine whether a child qualifies for special education programs or therapies to enhance school performance.
 They focus on achievement and skills needed for academic success.
 Generally, they do not diagnose learning or behavior disorders caused by altered brain function or development.